-I literally cannot get away from the term “digital nomad.”
-Sometimes I just want to give it a firm elbow, like the kid in class who won’t shut up.
-Okay we get it, you quit your 9-5 and now live in Bali.
-You and seemingly every other Millennial…
+I cannot get away from the term “digital nomad.”
+It’s everywhere, in the most annoying way.
+Sometimes I just want to give it a firm elbow, like the kid in class who won’t stop playing the drums with his pencils.
+Okay WE GET IT, you quit your 9-5 and now live in Bali.
+You and every other Millennial…

 *whispers* “But teach me your ways!
 I want your life!”